 grows larger than normal during the menstrual cycle and does not open to release

 the egg.
 Usually, follicular cysts resolve spontaneously over the course of days

 to months.
 Cysts can contain blood (hemorrhagic cysts) from leakage of

 Another type of ovarian cyst that is related to the menstrual cycle is a corpus

-Endometriosis is a condition in which cells that normally grow inside the uterus (womb), instead grow outside
+is a condition in which cells that normally grow inside as a lining of the uterus (womb), instead grow outside

 Infections of the pelvic organs can involve the ovaries and Fallopian tubes.
 In